Oregon Layoffs — November 2016

 |---|---|---|---|---|

-The most significant filing came from Uti at its Portland facility, reporting 96 affected workers.
-Uti followed with 96 workers.
+Topping the list was Uti at its Portland facility, reporting 96 affected workers.
+Experience Works followed with 8 workers.

-The numbers illustrate a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
+These figures highlight a easing in workforce disruptions across Oregon, with filings falling below both recent and year-ago levels.
+The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.